RX14/jMCLaunchLib/README.md

 Now you have your `MCInstance`, what can you do with it?
-The next step to launching Minecraft is getting the task which you will start to launch the game, the reason you get a Task object THEN launch it is that it allows you to monitor the launching progress from another thread and provide feedback to the user.
+The next step to launching Minecraft is getting the task which you will start to launch the game, the reason you get a Task object *then* launch it is that it allows you to monitor the launching progress from another thread and provide feedback to the user.

 ```java
 LaunchTask task = instance.getLaunchTask("user@email.address"); //Or username if not Mojang account